kubermatic/operating-system-manager/README.md

 [TBD]

-_The code and sample YAML files in the master branch of the XXX repository are under active development and are not guaranteed to be stable.
+_The code and sample YAML files in the master branch of the operating-system-manager repository are under active development and are not guaranteed to be stable.
 Use them at your own risk!_

 ## Development